davidpfister/fortiche/src/assert/README.md

 ```
 fpp -I../include main.f90 > main.fpp
 ```
-## Contributing to assert.f
+## Contributing to assert
 ### Reporting Issues
-Issues, including bugs and feature requests, can be reported at https://github.com/davidpfister/assert.f/issues
+Issues, including bugs and feature requests, can be reported at https://github.com/davidpfister/fortiche/issues

 ### Contributing
 If you want to help resolve any open issues you are more than welcome to do so.